dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/8-1 Optimizing Memory Accesses.md

 Modern computers are still being built based on the classical Von Neumann architecture with decouples CPU, memory and input/output units.
 Operations with memory (loads and stores) account for the largest portion of performance bottlenecks and power consumption.
 It is no surprise that we start with this category first.

-The statement that the memory hierarchy performance is very important is backed by figure @fig:CpuMemGap.
+The statement that the memory hierarchy performance is very important is backed by Figure @fig:CpuMemGap.
 It shows the growth of the gap in performance between memory and processors.
 The vertical axis is on a logarithmic scale and shows the growth of the CPU-DRAM performance gap.
 The memory baseline is the latency of memory access of 64 KB DRAM chips from 1980.
 Typical DRAM performance improvement is 7% per year, while CPUs enjoy 20-50% improvement per year.[@Hennessy]

 ![The gap in performance between memory and processors. *© Image from [@Hennessy].*](../../img/memory-access-opts/ProcessorMemoryGap.png){#fig:CpuMemGap width=90%}